vaginessa/dns-wiki/DNS.md

 * Possible explain why Android 4.4.+/5+ wants to call the RIL with RIL_REQUEST_SETUP_DATA_CALL <netcfg dhcp iface>
 * Add example output how it should looks like, really?
 * Explain the broken MTU (saw this on so many roms) and list this bug (see ConnectivityService), since Android 5.1.x always seems to use 1500 regardless of what value has dhcp daemon set in option 26 (call interface_mtu).
+* On DNS problems on Android 5.x try to disable IPv6